HSF/hsf.github.io/organization/_posts/2020/2020-12-03-coordination.md

 > - Training
 >
 > We are looking for motivated individuals from the community to lead HSF activities in these areas.
 Self-nominations are very welcome.
 > Please send nominations to hsf-wg-search-committee@cern.ch.
-The search committee consists of Michel Jouvin (IJCLab), Liz Sexton-Kennedy (Fermlab) and Graeme Stewart (CERN).
+The search committee consists of Michel Jouvin (IJCLab), Liz Sexton-Kennedy (Fermilab) and Graeme Stewart (CERN).
 >
 > We would like to receive your nominations by Friday 4 December.
 >